-- The Bluefruit can also act like an HID Keyboard (https://adafru.it/iCJ) (for devices that support BLE HID) - Can become a BLE Heart Rate Monitor (https://adafru.it/iCK) (a standard profile for BLE) you just need to add the pulse-detection circuitry - Turn it into a UriBeacon (https://adafru.it/iCL), the Google standard for Bluetooth LE beacons.
-Just power it and the 'Friend will bleep out a URL to any nearby devices with the UriBeacon app installed. - Built in over-the-air bootloading capability so we can keep you updated with the hottest new firmware. (https://adafru.it/iCM) Use any Android or iOS device to get updates and install them!
+- The Bluefruit can also act like an HID Keyboard () (for devices that support BLE HID) - Can become a BLE Heart Rate Monitor () (a standard profile for BLE) you just need to add the pulse-detection circuitry - Turn it into a UriBeacon (), the Google standard for Bluetooth LE beacons.
+Just power it and the 'Friend will bleep out a URL to any nearby devices with the UriBeacon app installed.

+Built in over-the-air bootloading capability so we can keep you updated with the hottest new firmware. () Use any Android or iOS device to get updates and install them!

-This is the same module and firmware as our BLE UART Friend (http://adafru.it/2479) but in a nice rounded shape, so you can switch between the two and have the same working code.
+This is the same module and firmware as our BLE UART Friend (http://adafru.it/2479) b ut in a nice rounded shape, so you can switch between the two and have the same working code.
 This Bluefruit LE does not have the hardware flow control pins so it is best used with a microcontroller with hardware serial support (like, y'know, the Flora!)